9 Healthy Foods That Turn Off Your Hunger Switch Fast

 Ghrelin is suppressed when your stomach is full, so eating satiating high-fiber foods is a no-brainer when you're trying to reduce ghrelin levels.
-Leafy greens are an excellent choice, but don’t overlook the humble artichoke, which contains almost twice as much fiber as kale (10.3 g per medium artichoke, or 40% of the daily fiber the average woman needs).
+Leafy greens are an excellent choice but don't overlook the humble artichoke, which contains almost twice as much fiber as kale (10.3 g per medium artichoke, or 40% of the daily fiber the average woman needs).
 Artichokes are also one of the foods highest in the prebiotic inulin, which feeds your good gut bacteria, a.k.a. probiotics.
 (When your gut health goes awry, so do your leptin and ghrelin levels.)
-Other foods high in inulin: Garlic, onions, leeks and bananas.
-Here are 6 more Flat-Belly Foods for a Healthy Gut.
+Other foods high in inulin that reduce ghrelin: Garlic, onions, leeks, and bananas.

 According to research published in the Journal of the American College of Nutrition, eating oatmeal results in greater feelings of satiety than cold breakfast cereal.
 Why?
 The belly-filling power of insoluble fiber.
 By tucking into a bowl, you also trigger your gut to produce butyrate, a fatty acid that reduces inflammation throughout the body.
 In a Canadian study, researchers discovered that those whose diets were supplemented with insoluble fiber had lower levels of ghrelin.
 So make yourself a decadent breakfast: Cook up some quick oats, then toss in some dark chocolate shavings, some berries, some nuts, and a dash of cinnamon.